-At a time when families of Kashmiri politicians and bureaucrats were seeking more and more protection, Nighat Shafi Pandit stepped out of her cosy protected house to build help for the conflict hit.
-Shazia Khan narrates the story of the woman who could not turn a blind eye to her surroundings.
+At a time when families of Kashmiri politicians and bureaucrats were seeking more and more protection, Nighat Shafi Pandit stepped out of her cosy protected house to build help for the conflict-hit.
+Shazia Khan narrates the story of a woman who could not turn a blind eye to her surroundings.

-From the doorway of a three storied building, she watches children play in the lawn.
-Her eyes catch a seven-year-old sitting quietly on stairs.
+From the doorway of a three-storey building, she watches children play on the lawn.
+Her eyes catch a seven-year-old sitting quietly on the stairs.
 She heads towards him and sits close by.
 The boy is silent but tearful.
-With motherly care, she takes him in her lap, wipes his eyes with her palm and enquires about the reason of his tears.
+With motherly care, she takes him in her lap, wipes his eyes with her palm and enquires about the reason for his tears.

 The boy hesitantly shows his little injured finger.
 She takes him to the nearby tap, washes his hand and sends him to the school dispensary along with a helper.